Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 After the British rashly attacked across the causeway and were defeated at Great Bridge, they retreated to Norfolk.
 The Americans gradually forced the loyalists and troops to abandon the city and stay on the warships in the harbor.
 American riflemen on the Norfolk shoreline then made it difficult for anyone to expose themselves on the ships.

 In response, on the first day of 1776 Dunmore shelled Norfolk and landed troops.
 They did not re-occupy Norfolk; instead, the British troops burned the structures on the shoreline that might used by Virginia sharpshooters.
-Rather than fight to save the town, the Americans burned the rest of Norfolk to ensure it could not become a Loyalist base.
+Rather than fight to save the town, the Virginia militia then set more fires and burned down the rest of Norfolk.
+Destroying the town ensured it could not become a support base for a British fleet, and also punished the loyalists who were such a high percentage of the town population.

 The Virginia militia succeeded in pushing the British away from the Chesapeake Bay, using just land forces without use of naval forces - but the British had the military capacity to sail back to Hampton Roads or anywhere else in the Chesapeake Bay, at any time.